MitchDizzle/WouldYouRather/README.md

 To contribute to the plugin or it's questions please see the [contribution guidelines](CONTRIBUTING.md)

+## Version Change Log

+Please view the corresponding [changelog](CHANGES.md)

 ## Future Plans

-I'm planning on adding a webserver (perferably java) that will communicate through Http requests.
+I'm planning on adding a webserver (preferably java) that will communicate through Http requests.
 This will allow the webserver to hold the stats per player, instead of having the server save all the stats.
 If I do actually get around to finishing the webserver then it would be in a different destination, as I want to keep them separate.